Opinion | Court defeat for Trump boosts chances of avoiding election disaster

 “The faster Pennsylvania can announce a presumptive winner, the less likely it is that Trump might try to parlay any premature claim of victory,” said Hasen, who doesn’t believe this ruling will be overturned by the U.S. Supreme Court for complicated technical reasons.

-A Joe Biden victory in Florida — a state where mail ballots can be counted well before Election Day and thus will give us a result on election night — would probably settle the election quickly, preempting a drawn out struggle over the results in the courts and, possibly, in the streets.
+A Joe Biden victory in Florida — a state where mail ballots can be counted well before Election Day and thus will give us a result on election night — would probably settle the election quickly, preempting a drawn-out struggle over the results in the courts and, possibly, in the streets.

 But barring that, a fast win in Pennsylvania might also settle the matter pretty quickly.
 Trump also likely needs to win there; if Biden wins the state, he’ll almost certainly also be on track to winning Wisconsin and Michigan, cutting off Trump’s path to a win.